 The Energy Impact

-According to the Environmental Protection Agency (EPA), nearly 40 percent of energy consumed in America goes to generate electricity.
-As a result, the repair vs. replace decision is largely influenced by whether the product in question draws electricity.
+Energy savings may influence your decision to repair or replace.
+According to the Environmental Protection Agency (EPA), about 40% of energy consumed in America goes to generate electricity.
 If the product in need of repairs plugs into the wall or uses a battery, a more energy-efficient model is likely available for purchase.

 Another consideration related to energy use is the source of the electricity you use.
-Sixty-four percent of U.S. electricity is generated by burning fossil fuels, such as natural gas and coal.
+About 60% of electricity is generated from fossil fuels, such as coal, oil, and natural gas, according to the U.S. Energy Information Administration.
 These fuels carry massive carbon footprints, adding millions of tons of CO2 to the atmosphere daily.
 If you can reduce power consumption by recycling an old appliance and buying a new one that is more efficient, you may save money as well as lower the greenhouse gas impact of your household.

 The American standard for product energy-efficiency is the EPA’s ENERGY STAR program, which rates products including appliances and electronics based on their annual energy and water use.
 Since it was introduced in 1992 and wasn’t largely implemented until 1996, plenty of old electronics are still consuming more power than modern alternatives.
 If you have durable appliances approaching 20 years of use, they were manufactured at the very beginning of the ENERGY STAR era and should be examined carefully for better options.